(The user gets points or badges that they can use to buy more cloud space.)

-There are a lot of tasks people feel like they have to do it, but they don’t want to do.
+There are a lot of tasks people feel like they have to do, but they don’t want to do.
 Distinguish first what your users ‘want to do’ and what they ‘have to do.’

-Let’s use Digital Picture Organizing, for example.
+Let’s use the Digital Picture Organizer, for example.
 If you’re like most users, you probably have multiple devices with your picture folders, multiple accounts like Flickr, Dropbox, Facebook, cloud drives, etc. Your pictures are everywhere and are unorganized.
-You may occasionally find some photos you didn’t know where in Google Photo or iCloud, and you usually ignore the problem.
-Some day you plan on organizing them, right?
+You may occasionally find some photos you didn’t know were in Google Photos or iCloud, and you usually ignore the problem.
+Some day you’re planning on organizing them, right?
 There is not yet one, centralized place to organize your photo collections.